dymmond/esmerald/docs/application/settings.md

 ## Esmerald Settings Module

-Esmerald by default is looking for a `ESMERALD_SETTINGS_MODULE` environment variable to execute any custom settings, if nothing is provided then it will execute the application defaults.
+Esmerald by default is looking for a `ESMERALD_SETTINGS_MODULE` environment variable to execute any custom settings.
+If nothing is provided, then it will execute the application defaults.

 === "Without ESMERALD_SETTINGS_MODULE"